You are here

 “Partnerships will grow and be strengthened, including the ‘Access to Justice’ and ‘Cornerstones of Science’ programs.
 Statewide projects will be funded, and we are committed to maintaining parity throughout the state in the goods and services our libraries offer.”

-Partnership with Maine Department of Education and Maine Public Utilities Commission
+Partnership with Networkmaine, Maine Department of Education, Maine Public Utilities Commission

 Search the Awarded Grants Database for additional details about awards in this state.

-View the IMLS funding by state report - Maine (PDF 1.04 MB) with additional information about all IMLS funding for this state (FY 2011 – FY 2016).
+View the IMLS funding by state report - Maine (PDF) with additional information about all IMLS funding for this state (FY 2018 – FY 2022).

 Five-Year Plan Highlights

-- Expand and enhance lifelong learning opportunities for Maine residents of all ages.
+Goal 4: Expand and enhance life‐long learning opportunities Maine residents.